martinbarge/sml5202-sts/index.md

 <p>Paragraph 2: HTML is quite easy to learn.
 All you have to remember is to write your code carefully, making sure you open and close tags correctly.
 Here are two basic tags to get you started:</p>
 <p>The first tag is the heading tag known as h1, or heading level 1.
 The code is: <code>&lt;h1&gt; &lt;/h1&gt;</code>.
 <br>The words 'Section 1:' at the top of this section are inside the h1 tags.
 <br>To make a smaller heading, you just change the h1 to h2 in the opening and closing tags.
-You can go from h1 all the way down to h6, which is the smallest heading size.</p>
+The words 'Introduction to HTML' above are inside h2 tags.<br>You can go from h1 all the way down to h6, which is the smallest heading size.</p>
 <p>Next is the paragraph tag, which looks like this:<code>&lt;p&gt; &lt;/p&gt;</code>.
 Any text between these tags will appear as a single paragraph.
 You can add new paragraphs easily by opening a new paragraph tag.
 I have numbered the paragraphs in this section to show you.</p>

 <p>However, some tags do not close.
 E.G. The code for making a single line break is <code>&lt;br&gt;</code>.
 It looks like<br>this.<br>And this. <br> </p>